Jets' Gase annoyed by Maccagnan rift reports

 With Gase mentoring second-year quarterback Sam Darnold and overseeing the offense, and defensive coordinator Gregg Williams in charge of what should be an improved and aggressive defense, expectations are high for the Jets this season.
 The team has high hopes for nose tackle Quinnen Williams, who was taken with the No. 3 pick.

 The addition of Bell will be huge for Darnold and the Jets.
 Bell’s absence from voluntary workouts have created a little stir, but Gase said it doesn’t bother him.
-Gase doesn’t know if Bell will be here for OTAs later this month.
+Gase doesn’t know if Bell will be here for organized team activities later this month.
 But he expects Bell to attend and participate in the mandatory minicamp the first week of June.

 “It’s voluntary,” Gase said.
 “Everybody can get upset about it.
 It’s no point.
 We know where he is — he’s working out.
 He’s always been ready.
 Every year that he’s played he’s been ready to go.
 That’s just what it is.